Isolated-/Dodger2d/README.md

 - Add browserify, update init.js to reflect Dodger2d namespace
 - Restructure files into directories
 - Improve GameObject code (reduce the amount of type checking, move this to Player/Collectable/Block)

+## Implementation

+The Library includes a lot of cleaned up code that's designed to be reused not only in this game, but extended into different games later on.
+Although not complete, this code will eventually be automatically tested.